l0mak/talking_pineapple/README.md

 # talking_pineapple
 Talking Pineapple is a bot for Discord Voice Chat.
-It can recognise voice comands and use text-to-speach itself.
+It can recognise user's voice commands and use text-to-speech by itself.